 If a Montgomery, Alabama truck accident injures you or a loved one, hire a qualified, experienced and knowledgeable truck accident attorney from Mike Bell Accident & Injury Lawyers today.
 Our commitment and aggression in the pursuit of compensation for our clients have earned us national recognition.

 Don’t worry about how you will pay us because our attorneys work on a contingency fee payment structure, meaning if we lose your case; you don’t owe us a dime.
-Call us at 866-6MB-WINS or contact us online to schedule a free case review.
+Call us at 334-666-5000 or contact us online to schedule a free case review.

 Truck accidents happen all too frequently on Alabama roads considering that almost 10,000 truck accidents occur in Alabama every year.
 According to estimates, 33 percent of Alabama’s tractor-trailer accidents happen on state roads, while another 30 percent happen on interstates.
 The rest occur in cities, counties, and other local roads.